-6.109.
+- 6.109.
 The licensing authority recognises that some modifications to vehicles can enhance performance, efficiency and the service offered to customers, as well as provide for enhanced safety and/or revenues for vehicle proprietors and/or drivers.
-Accordingly, subject to all other requirements being met, the licensing authority will permit the following (or similar) modifications to vehicles -
+Accordingly, subject to all other requirements being met, the licensing authority will permit the following (or similar) modifications to vehicles - - (a) Removal or installation of mobile communications equipment e.g., radios. - (b) Removal or installation of mobile computer consoles (or similar) for communication and allocation of jobs with an operator. - (c) Removal or installation of additional seats (and seat belt mechanisms). - (d) Conversion of interim steps to running boards (and vice-versa). - (e) Conversion to or installation of enviro-friendly/green features. - (f) Change to and installation of a suitable taximeter.

-- (a) Removal or installation of mobile communications equipment e.g., radios. - (b) Removal or installation of mobile computer consoles (or similar) for communication and allocation of jobs with an operator. - (c) Removal or installation of additional seats (and seat belt mechanisms). - (d) Conversion of interim steps to running boards (and vice-versa). - (e) Conversion to or installation of enviro-friendly/green features. - (f) Change to and installation of a suitable taximeter. - (g) Removal or installation of credit/debit card payment systems. - (h) Vehicle advertising e.g., body wraps. - (i) Removal or installation of personal safety features. - (j) Reasonable adjustments or adaptations for disabled drivers (where appropriate). - (k) Installation and use of a suitable bulkhead (where not otherwise required) on a private hire vehicle.
-Where a bulkhead is fitted, the vehicle is required to be fitted with a hearing loop. - (I) Installation and use of a suitable CCTV camera system. - (m) Systems that provide for a secure driver cell. - (n) Installation and use of a GPS tracking system. - (o) Installation and storage of a fire extinguisher. - (p)(o) Installation of a panic alarm system (or similar). - 6.110.
+- (g) Removal or installation of credit/debit card payment systems. - (h) Vehicle advertising e.g., body wraps. - (i) Removal or installation of personal safety features. - (j) Reasonable adjustments or adaptations for disabled drivers (where appropriate). - (k) Installation and use of a suitable bulkhead (where not otherwise required). - (I) Installation and use of a suitable CCTV camera system. - (m) Systems that provide for a secure driver cell. - (n) Installation and use of a GPS tracking system. - (o) Installation and storage of a fire extinguisher. - (p) Installation of a panic alarm system (or similar). - 6.110.
 However, the licensing authority will not authorise any proposed feature or modification that detracts from or otherwise affects the ability of the vehicle to comply with its vehicle specification, licence conditions and/or licensing objectives.
 For example, modifications that may affect the ability to carry luggage, ramps and other equipment and/or may affect safety.
 For these reasons, vehicle proprietors seeking to modify their vehicles in any way are encouraged to discuss their proposals with the licensing authority first.
 Vehicle modifications undertaken without prior approval are made at the vehicle proprietor's own risk and, where appropriate, cost if not suitable. - 6.111.
-To ensure that vehicles continue to conform to a recognised safety standard, any modifications or repairs to any vehicle or its component parts, that may reasonably be considered integral to the vehicle, may affect vehicle integrity, or otherwise affect any vehicle safety feature (e.g., seat belts), must -

-- (a) be undertaken using parts of the same (or equivalent) specification of the original manufacturer, converter, or approved agents; and - (b) be undertaken and certified by a competent person.
+To ensure that vehicles continue to conform to a recognised safety standard, any modifications or repairs to any vehicle or its component parts, that may reasonably be considered integral to the vehicle, may affect vehicle integrity, or otherwise affect any vehicle safety feature (e.g., seat belts), must - (a) be undertaken using parts of the same (or equivalent) specification of the original manufacturer, converter, or approved agents; and - (b) be undertaken and certified by a competent person.